michael-f-smith/barry/README.md

 # and add bullseye after ubuntu and before main
 # Because I was running rosdep install incorrectly before may need to run this:
 sudo dpkg -i --force-overwrite <filename>
+# and then the following to fix any broken packages
+sudo apt-get install -f

 sudo apt update && sudo apt install -y \
   python3-flake8-docstrings \